NVIDIA/Megatron-LM/CONTRIBUTING.md

 Yes, starting in July 2023 we have a bot that will mark untouched PRs as "stale" after 60 days.

 We have a long backlog of issues and PRs dating back 3.5 years.
 We are trying to triage these now by working backwards.
-Older issues we believe may still be relevant may recieve a request to re-test them with the latest code.
+Older issues we believe may still be relevant may receive a request to re-test them with the latest code.
 If there's no response they may be closed.
 Again, if you they should be re-opened then just respond with a comment to that effect.

 Thank-you!